-Enterprise Architect provides comprehensive support for requirements modeling, particularly through the Specification Manager, which you can use to: display existing model diagram elements in text format; edit sets of new requirements imported from a document, spreadsheet or Requirements Management tool; or create new requirement elements from scratch, building them up from text entries.
+Enterprise Architect provides comprehensive support for Requirement Modeling, particularly through the Specification Manager, which you can use to: display existing model diagram elements in text format; edit sets of new requirements imported from a document, spreadsheet or Requirements Management tool; or create new Requirement elements from scratch, building them up from text entries.

-You can also generate a starter SysML Requirements model from templates supplied in the Model Wizard (Ctrl+Shift+M).
+You can also generate a starter SysML Requirements model from templates supplied in the 'Model Builder' (Ctrl+Shift+M).
 These include:

 - One Level Requirement Hierarchy

 - Two Level Requirement Hierarchy

 - Composite Requirement Hierarchy

-• Requirements Traceability
+- Requirements Traceability

-Select the 'Model Patterns' tab and the 'SysML Perspective', then scroll to and expand the 'SysML 1.5 Requirements Diagrams' Pattern group.
-When you click on a Pattern name in the left hand panel of the Model Wizard, a full description of what the panel provides is displayed in the right hand panel.
+On the 'Model Builder' dialog select the 'SysML' Perspective, then scroll to and expand the 'SysML 1.5 Requirements Diagrams' Pattern group.
+When you click on a Pattern name in the left hand panel of the tab, a full description of what the pattern provides is displayed in the right hand panel.